rroyalty/profile-be/README.md

 <a name="Description"></a>
 ### Description

-This app is single page React app that constitutes the front end of Ryan's portfolio page.
+This app is an node/express server app that constitutes the back end of Ryan's portfolio page.
 Not much to see here, the page speaks for itself.

 ---
 <a name="Technologies"></a>